haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 +++

 ### Introduction
-Hey there beautiful person reading this post ❤😍.
+Hey there beautiful person reading this post.
 We are in the endgame now (Ha get it avengers reference!).
 Yes, Google summer of code 2019 is coming to an end.
-Phew couldn't say how 3 months passed by🏃🏻‍, but this is one of my most memorable experiences I will never forget.
-So let me wrap GSOC with this final report 😃😁👍.
-Buckle up tight its going to be a long post...
+Phew couldn't say how 3 months passed by, but this is one of my most memorable experiences I will never forget.
+So let me wrap GSOC with this final report.
+Buckle up tight it's going to be a long post...

 I am trying to port webkit2 to Haiku.